How Much Sun is Too Much for Your Varicose Veins?

 Treating Varicose Veins

 While these tips may alleviate the discomfort of varicose veins, the only cure is through medical intervention.
-Fortunately, today’s treatments are minimally invasive and require little to no anesthesia.
-All can be done as an in-patient procedure.
+Fortunately, today’s treatments are minimally invasive and require only topical anesthesia.
+All procedures can be done as an out-patient in a comfortable office setting.
+Most procedures take an hour or less to complete and patients return to their normal activity immediately with few restrictions.

-One such operation, VenaSeal, uses a proprietary medical adhesive that is injected into the vein to close it off.
-Because it doesn’t require heat or anesthesia, it tends to be safe and comfortable for most patients.
-However, if this procedure is performed during the spring or summer, patients must stay out of the sun while they heal from any inflammation caused by the injections.
+For example, VenaSeal, uses a proprietary medical adhesive that is injected into the vein to close it off.
+Because it doesn’t require heat or anesthesia, it is well tolerated.
+If this procedure is performed during the spring or summer months, patients will be advised to stay out of the sun while they heal from any inflammation caused by the injections.
 Once fully recovered, patients can resume normal activities — including savoring time in the sun.

-If you’d like to know more about varicose vein and spider vein treatments, contact the Center for Vein Restoration.
-We offer a number of cutting-edge services to improve your vein health.
-Make an appointment today.
+If you’d like to know more about varicose vein and spider vein treatments, contact Center for Vein Restoration.
+We offer a number of cutting-edge treatments to improve your vein health.
+Schedule an appointment online today.
+You may also call 1-800-FIX-LEGS to speak to one of our knowledgeable Patient Services Representatives about treatment for your problem veins.